 About Me

-Kaitlin Smith is a writer, facilitator, and Ph.D candidate at Harvard in History of Science where she researches the history of psychology and leverages contemplative, place-based methods in teaching.
-She is the founder of Our Wild Minds which offers a virtual gathering place for unusually creative, intellectually intense, and/or gifted Black adults from around the globe.
-Kaitlin is also writing a memoir on love, objectification, knowledge, and the natural world.
+Kaitlin Smith is a writer, scholar, educator, and Ph.D candidate at Harvard in History of Science where she researches the history of psychology and leverages contemplative, place-based methods in teaching.
+She is writing a dissertation on the history of the field of Black Psychology.
+Kaitlin has also developed original resources on giftedness from an intersectional perspective and offers related professional services.
+Kaitlin is writing a memoir on love, objectification, knowledge, and the natural world.

 A Little Backstory